-If the sum total of your finance efforts consists of trying to pay your bills each month, you’re not seeing the forest for the trees.
-The best time to get your finances in order and start saving for the future is now when you have fewer expenses and can take full advantage of the compound interests tied to many retirement accounts.
+If your current financial situation consists of just trying to pay your bills each month, you’re not seeing the forest for the trees.
+The best time to get your finances in order and start saving for the future is now.
+It’s likely that now is the time when you have fewer expenses and can take full advantage of the compound interest tied to any savings accounts you may have.

 1. Create a budget

 If you were lucky enough to have a college savings fund from your parents, you may have completed your higher education without student loans.
 This isn’t the case for many students, however.
-Even with a college fund taking out loans at some point is a part of higher education for many, as some don’t receive help from their parents.
+Even if you had some college savings, many of us still had to take out a student loan at some point.
+Books, tuition and rent combined with a rising cost-of-living are struggles for many.

 3. Build credit